MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-453-dw-publishes-delta-lake-logs-Inserts.md

 ## Symptoms

-user querying the table through a shortcut or directly through the delta Lake Log, experience that the table is missing data and data mismatch from what user sees, when queried through the data warehouse Directly.
+The data that a customer sees when querying the Delta table by using either a shortcut or using the Delta Lake log, doesn't match the data shown when using Data Warehouse.

 ## Solutions and workarounds

-To ensure you have the data in delta tables referenced to the shortcut, after the update / delete operations in data warehouse table, - CTAS the table - Drop the old table - CTAS again to the original table name - Drop the existing shortcut - Re-create the shortcut to lakehouse
+ To ensure that the data in the Delta tables references the shortcut, try the following steps.
+ 1. Create Table as Select (CTAS)
+ 1. Drop the old table
+ 1. CTAS again to the original table name
+ 1. Drop the existing shortcut
+ 1. Re-create the shortcut to Lakehouse

 ## Next steps